How To Handle Your Baby or Toddler’s Separation Anxiety and Sleep Training

 Not to worry — we have tips!
 These won’t banish separation anxiety forever (it’s a developmental milestone, after all), but they will help to minimize the effects of separation anxiety and make it easier to handle for everyone.

 • DO develop a good bedtime routine.
 If you haven’t already, work to create a soothing bedtime routine for your baby or toddler.
-This will help her relax before bed; it will also provide the kind of consistency and predictability that she needs to feel safe.
+This will help her relax before bed.
+It will also provide the kind of consistency and predictability that she needs to feel safe.

 • DO keep things light.
 The last thing a parent wants to do is make their child’s separation anxiety worse.
 But many parents do just that without realizing it.
 When you put on a worried and anxious face, or when you cry along with your child, you simply reaffirm to your little one that bedtime is, in fact, terrifying, and that he has every reason to be afraid.
 Instead, work to keep things light and calm at bedtime and nap time.
 If you seem relaxed and confident, it’ll help your baby or toddler feel that way, too.

 • DO comfort your child when she needs it, but DON’T create new (bad) habits.
 If your baby or toddler is wailing at naptime, or wakes in the middle of the night sobbing and screaming, feel free to comfort her.
-This is reassuring for your little one; it lets her know that you’re nearby.
+This is reassuring for your little one.
+It lets her know that you’re nearby.
 And it’s reassuring for you, too!
 However, keep these interactions relatively short and boring.
 This is not the time to read books, or to sing songs, or to play games.
 What’s more, make sure that when your comforting is done, you leave.
 Remember, you don’t want to create bad habits during this phase, so now isn’t the time to start sleeping on your child’s floor, or sitting in a rocker next to her bed.

 For more information about separation anxiety, and to learn how it’s different from the more serious Separation Anxiety Disorder, see Dr. Kaylene Henderson’s excellent post on the topic over at her website, Little Children Big Dreams.